Elementary (6-12)

 In addition, students in the Elementary Training program will complete the required number of Observation hours and Practice Teaching in AMI elementary classrooms during the academic year.
 These arrangements are made by the student under the guidance of the training team.

-Observation and Student Teaching hours for the 2023-2024 AMI 6-12 Diploma Program are:
+Observation and Student Teaching hours for AMI 6-12 Diploma Program are:

 100 hours for Observation.